Ott Law Firm

 All Practice Areas

-Hit-and-Run Accident Lawyer in St. Louis
+St. Louis Hit-and-Run Accident Lawyer

 St. Louis hit-and-run accident attorney preserving video, pursuing uninsured motorist coverage, and fighting insurers after Missouri drivers flee the scene.

 A hit-and-run crash creates two emergencies at once.
 First, you need medical care and a police investigation.
 Second, you need to preserve evidence before the fleeing driver disappears permanently and before your own insurance company starts treating the claim like a coverage dispute.
-At OTT Law in St. Louis, Joseph Ott represents people injured by drivers who leave the scene, including unidentified-driver crashes, uninsured motorist claims, phantom vehicle cases, pedestrian impacts, and fatal collisions.
+At Ott Law Firm in St. Louis, Joseph Ott represents people injured by drivers who leave the scene, including unidentified-driver crashes, uninsured motorist claims, phantom vehicle cases, pedestrian impacts, and fatal collisions.

 The fact that the other driver fled does not mean there is no recovery path.
 Missouri law requires drivers involved in injury or property-damage crashes to stop and provide identifying information.
 Missouri auto policies also include uninsured motorist coverage that may respond when the at-fault driver is unknown or uninsured.
 The practical challenge is proving what happened, identifying every available policy, and forcing the insurer to evaluate the claim based on evidence rather than suspicion.